mvolkmann/wrec/README.md

 Wreck has fewer features that Lit.
 In exchange, Wreck:

-- is much smaller than Lit
+- is much smaller than Lit (about 1/4 of the size)
 - doesn't require any tooling
 - doesn't require a build process